ayamkv/ip-calculator/README.md

 # [ip-calculator](https://hitung-ip.pages.dev)
-a form for inputting and calculating student grades.
+a form for inputting and calculating student grades. with PWA !
 <br><br>

 _very customizable dawg_